Inside NOFILTER-NFEXEC: A Deep Dive into WFP Implementation and BOF OPSEC Engineering

 Phase 1 — Find the BFE service PID.
 The BFE (Base Filtering Engine) service is the user-mode counterpart of WFP.
 It holds an open handle to the \Device\WfpAle device, which is needed to issue the IOCTLs.
 NOFILTER queries the Service Control Manager to find BFE’s process ID.

 Phase 2 — Find a SYSTEM target process.
 We need a process running as SYSTEM that has a token handle with TOKEN_DUPLICATE access.
-NOFILTER defaults to lsass.exe (Local Security Authority Subsystem — the process responsible for enforcing the security policy on the system) and falls back to services.exe if lsass is not found.
+NOFILTER defaults to lsass.exe (Local Security Authority Subsystem Service — the process responsible for enforcing the security policy on the system) and falls back to services.exe if lsass is not found.

 Phase 3 — Enable SeDebugPrivilege.
 Administrator tokens include SeDebugPrivilege (a Windows privilege that allows opening any process on the system regardless of its security descriptor) but it is disabled by default.
 RtlAdjustPrivilege enables it so that NtOpenProcess will succeed on SYSTEM processes.
 The code also attempts thread-level adjustment as a fallback for impersonation contexts.

-Phase 4 — Scan the system handle table.
-Windows maintains a global handle table that tracks every open handle across all processes.
-NtQuerySystemInformation with class 64 (SystemHandleInformationEx) dumps this entire table into a caller-supplied buffer.
-Each entry contains the owning process ID, the handle value, the granted access mask, and an object type index (a numeric identifier that distinguishes File handles from Token handles, Process handles, and so on).
+Windows maintains a global handle table that tracks every open handle in the system.
+NtQuerySystemInformation (a general-purpose NT API for retrieving various pieces of system-wide information; the specific information returned depends on the SystemInformationClass value passed to it) with class 64 (SystemHandleInformationEx) dumps this entire table into a caller-supplied buffer.
+Each entry contains the owning process ID, the handle value, the granted access mask (a bitfield that records which operations — read, write, delete, duplicate — are permitted on this handle), and an object type index (a number that distinguishes File handles from Token handles, Process handles, and so on).
 The returned buffer can be very large — a typical system has tens of thousands of open handles — so the code allocates progressively larger buffers (starting at 1MB, doubling up to 8 times) until the call succeeds.
-NOFILTER iterates through this table looking for two specific handles: the \Device\WfpAle File handle in the BFE process, and a Token handle in the SYSTEM target process.

 An important implementation detail here is the type index caching optimization.
-The first time a File-type handle is identified (via NtQueryObject(ObjectTypeInformation)), its type index is cached in file_type_idx.
+The first time a File-type handle is identified (via NtQueryObject — an NT API that returns metadata about a handle, such as its type name like “File” or “Token”, or its full object name path — with ObjectTypeInformation), its type index is cached in file_type_idx.
 For all subsequent handles, the code can skip the NtQueryObject call entirely and compare the type index directly — turning an O(n×syscall) operation into an O(n) integer comparison for the vast majority of handles.
 The same caching is applied for Token handles via token_type_idx.
 This reduces the handle scanning time from minutes to seconds on systems with large handle tables.

 Another important implementation detail is the deadlock-safe handle scanning.
 The original NoFilter PoC used NtQueryObject(ObjectNameInformation) to identify handles — but this call can deadlock on named pipes, ALPC ports (Advanced Local Procedure Call — a high-performance IPC mechanism in Windows), and synchronous file objects.
 NOFILTER avoids this by first querying ObjectTypeInformation (which never deadlocks) to confirm a handle is of type “File” before querying its name.
 This was one of the early fixes I had to make when the BOF would occasionally hang indefinitely during handle enumeration.